SincereXIA/BUAA-Service-Computing-Homework/homework2/WS-DREAM/data/dataset#2/readme.txt

   World Web Services”, IEEE Transactions on Services Computing , vol.7, no.1, pp.32-39, 2014.

-- Yilei Zhang, Zibin Zheng, and Michael R. Lyu, "WSPred: A Time-Aware Personalized QoS Prediction Framework for Web Services", in Proceedings of the 22th IEEE Symposium on Software Reliability Engineering (ISSRE), 2011.

 IF YOU USE THIS DATASET IN PUBLISHED RESEARCH, PLEASE CITE THE ABOVE PAPER.
 THANKS!